harric17/Project1/proj1.md

 ##             835 206.2
 ```

+### Imputing missing values

-heres the total number of records where steps are NA
+Heres the total number of records where steps are NA

 ```r
 sum(is.na(mydata$steps))